Promotos/MyMusic/MyMusic/readme.txt

     Click OK to dismiss the resulting dialog.
     Click the file_download (Download JSON) button to the right of the client ID.
     Move this file to your working directory and rename it client_secret.json.

+Error 500 on oAuth page
+Must add &hd= to browser url